microsoft/winget-create/doc/new.md

 If you have provided your [GitHub token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) on the command line, you can skip the login process.
 Instructions on setting up GitHub Token for Winget-Create can be found [here](../README.md#github-personal-access-token-classic-permissions).

+> [!NOTE]
-> **Note**: If you have not logged on to GitHub, you will be taken to the GitHub authentication web page before allowing you to submit your manifest.
+> If you have not logged on to GitHub, you will be taken to the GitHub authentication web page before allowing you to submit your manifest.